Pinched Nerve in the Neck

 Ignoring the symptoms and discomfort can lead to long-term or permanent nerve injury.
-A neck injury can lead to a permanent loss of sensation, muscle weakness or a chronic pain condition.
+A neck injury can lead to permanent numbness, muscle weakness, or a chronic pain condition.
 It can also lead to limited mobility in your neck or arms.
 Stave off permanent disability by getting the best treatment for a pinched nerve from a respected and knowledgeable expert at Redefine Healthcare.

 How to Treat a Pinched Nerve in the Neck

-Most individuals improve with time and appropriate self-care, along with practicing proper lifting techniques that your doctor provides.
+Most individuals improve with time and appropriate self-care and practice proper lifting techniques that your doctor provides.
 Movement and home treatments help if the pinched nerve discomfort returns.
-If your pain lingers for weeks or months, even with good home treatments, your doctor may recommend more aggressive treatment.
+If your pain lingers for weeks or months, even with suitable home treatments, your doctor may recommend more aggressive treatment.

 Home treatment options include: